ilent2/otslm/docs/Getting-Started.rst

 The GUIs can be accessed by running the OTSLM Launcher application.
-The launcher can be found in the **Apps** menu (if OTSLM was installed using a ``.mltbx`` file), or run from the file explorer by navigating to the ``+otslm/+ui`` directory and running ``Launcher.mlapp``, or alternatively it can be started by running the following in the Matlab command window
+The launcher can be found in the **Apps** menu (if OTSLM was installed using a ``.mltbx`` file), or run from the file explorer by navigating to the ``+otslm/+ui`` directory and running ``Launcher.mlapp``.
+If you have already added OTSLM to the path, you can also start the launcher by running the following command in the command window

 .. code:: matlab

     otslm.ui.Launcher

-The following window will be displayed
+If everything is installed correctly, the launcher should appear, as depicted in :numref:`launcher-overview`.
+The window is split into 4 sections: a description of the toolbox, a list of GUI categories, a list of applications, and a description about the selected application.
+Once you select an application, click Launch.

+.. _launcher-overview:
 .. figure:: images/gettingStarted/gui_launcher.png
    :alt: Launcher

    Overview of the Launcher application.

-The window is split into 4 sections: a description of the toolbox, a list of GUI categories, a list of applications, and a description about the selected application.
-Once you select an application, click Launch.
+The output from various applications can either be saved to the Matlab workspace or sent to a :class:`+otslm.+utils.Showable` device (if one has already been configured).

-Applications which generate a pattern have an option to enter a MATLAB variable name.
-When the pattern is generated, the image is saved to the MATLAB workspace.
-Applications which take patterns as inputs (for example, combine and finalize) can use the patterns produced by another window by simply specifying the same variable name.
+Applications which generate a pattern have an option to enter a Matlab variable name.
+When the pattern is generated, the image is saved to the current Matlab workspace.
+Applications which take patterns as inputs (for example, combine and finalize) can use the patterns produced by another window by simply specifying the same variable name, for example see :numref:`gui-data-flow`.

+.. _gui-data-flow:
 .. figure:: images/gettingStarted/gui_dataflow.png
    :alt: Dataflow in GUI

    Illustration showing dataflow between the GUI windows.
+   A linear grating is generated with the name ``outLinear``, when the pattern is ready it is saved to the Matlab workspace (1).
+   This pattern can then be used by other interfaces, for example (2) shows the same variable name being used as an input to the Dither application.

 If an app produces an error or warning, these will be displayed in the Matlab console.